 The Australia Group uses licensing measures to monitor and control the spread of technologies and materials that are of use in developing chemical and biological weapons.
 All member states must have an effective and legally based system by which national exports can be controlled.
 The group attempts to stop the export of materials and elements that appear on its common control list, which includes six areas: chemical weapons precursors, dual-use chemical manufacturing facilities and equipment and related technology, dual-use biological equipment and related technology, biological agents, plant pathogens, and animal pathogens.
 The export licensing measures are designed to impede production of chemical and biological weapons and should not hinder normal trade of materials and equipment for non-weapon use.
 While the group cannot physically block the export of the materials on its list, it relies on the member governments to deny export licenses for listed materials.

-The group originally had focused mainly on preventing these technologies from being used by other states, but recently has expanded its focus.
-In a 2002 meeting the group decided to also focus on preventing chemical and biological weapons from falling into the hands of terrorists, despite the original intent being set on states.
+The group originally focused mainly on preventing these technologies from being used by other states, but in a 2002 meeting the group decided to also focus on preventing chemical and biological weapons from falling into the hands of terrorists.